Basilcss/core/README.md

-# basilcss is a lightweight CSS framework
+# Basil CSS is a lightweight CSS framework

 ## how to use